 Havana 1957 South Beach – You can’t go to Miami and not have cuban food and sangria at Havana 1957!
 They have such a fun vibe with live music, dancing and yummy drinks!

 This was my mom and I’s first day in Key West.
 We didn’t stay in the historic area because it was expensive, so we stayed in a hotel outside of town.
-But our hotel had a shuttle that would take us into Old Town Key West, which was great!
+Most hotels have a shuttle to take you into Old Town Key West, which is great!
 I will also say Key West has a lot of outdoor water activities.
-Kayaking, snorkeling, etc. I’m not a huge water girl but think it would be fun if that’s what you’re into!
+Kayaking, snorkeling, etc. I’m not a huge water girl but it would be fun if that’s what you’re into!